Blatko1/sdfer-prototype/README.md

 # Prototype sdfer-rs

-Just a prototype of some future repo for 3D MSDF text rendering.
+Just a prototype of some future repo (lib) for 3D MSDF text rendering.